Treats rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and ulcerative colitis.

 If you notice these less serious side effects, talk with your doctor:

-- Redness, itching, bruising, bleeding, pain, or swelling where the shot was given.
+- Redness, itching, pain, or swelling where the needle was placed or the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor